Al-Shifa Hospital: Israeli media campaign

 The New Arab, describing the ongoing propaganda campaign and how it has backfired with people questioning Israel's credibility, wrote that Israel had "resorted to fake audio, baseless claims and doctored imagery to whitewash its attack in Gaza."
 They discussed how the failure of the incubators in the neonatal intensive care unit of al-Shifa caused by the denial of fuel deliveries by Israel and the cutting of electricity was responsible for the deaths of three prematurely born babies.
 Israel, while it had caused the fuel shortage and failure of the existing incubators, made a show of delivering new incubators to the hospital.
 However, The New Arab reported the issue was not with the incubators; it was with the lack of fuel, an issue that was not addressed.
 Reuters reported the IDF said that three battery powered incubators were on standby outside Gaza.
-The IDF released a video showing them depositing at the front gate of al-Shifa 300 litres of fuel and a photo of a soldier loading mobile incubators, with an IDF spokesman saying "We are trying to bring in incubators that can help transfer babies out of Shifa Hospital to other places down south, which will help safeguard the babies in the hospital".
-A doctor at al-Shifa said they had not taken the 300 litres as it was, according to NBC News, "virtually a drop in the bucket" compared to the 10,000 litres needed to run "vital parts of the hospital".
-The IDF stated that Hamas had told hospital staff not to collect the fuel.
-It said Tuesday that the delivery was just meant to "gain more time" to save the lives of people in the hospital — specifically babies and children — and not run the entire hospital.
+The IDF released a video showing them depositing at the front gate of al-Shifa 300 litres of fuel and a photo of a soldier loading mobile incubators, with an IDF spokesman saying "we are trying to bring in incubators that can help transfer babies out of Shifa Hospital to other places down south, which will help safeguard the babies in the hospital".
+A doctor at al-Shifa said they had not taken the 300 litres as it was, according to NBC News, "virtually a drop in the bucket" compared to the 10,000 litres needed to run important areas of the hospital.
+The IDF stated that Hamas had told hospital staff not to collect the fuel, and it said on Tuesday that the delivery was just meant to save the lives of people in the hospital — specifically babies and children — and not run the entire hospital.
 On 19 November, a WHO-led joint UN and Palestinian Red Crescent mission evacuated 31 babies to a hospital in southern Gaza in 6 ambulances supplied by the Palestine Red Crescent, and at least 28 of them were moved on to Egypt.
 Eight babies had died prior to the evacuation.